June 1 – Final Due Date for IRA Trustees to Issue Form 5498

 Please contact this office for assistance with an extension request or an installment agreement.

 June 30 – Taxpayers with Foreign Financial Interests

-A U.S. citizen or resident, or a person doing business in the United States, who has a financial interest in or signature or other authority over any foreign financial accounts (bank, securities or other types of financial accounts), in a foreign country, is required to file Form FinCen 114 with the Department of the Treasury (not the IRS).
-The form must be filed with the Treasury Department no later than June 30, 2014 for 2013.
+A U.S. citizen or resident, or a person doing business in the United States, who has a financial interest in or signature or other authority over any foreign financial accounts (bank, securities or other types of financial accounts), in a foreign country, is required to file Form FinCEN 114 with the Department of the Treasury (not the IRS).
+The form must be filed with the Treasury Department no later than June 30, 2015 for 2014.
 No extension of time to file is permitted.
-Effective for 2013 reports, the form must be filed electronically; paper forms are no longer allowed.
-This filing requirement applies only if the aggregate value of these financial accounts exceeds $10,000 at any time during 2013.
+The form must be filed electronically; paper forms are not allowed.
+This filing requirement applies only if the aggregate value of these financial accounts exceeds $10,000 at any time during 2014.
 Contact our office for additional information and assistance filing the form.